oracle/terraform-provider-oci/website/docs/r/database_data_guard_association.html.markdown

 * `protection_mode` - (Required) The protection mode to set up between the primary and standby databases.
 For more information, see [Oracle Data Guard Protection Modes](http://docs.oracle.com/database/122/SBYDB/oracle-data-guard-protection-modes.htm#SBYDB02000) in the Oracle Data Guard documentation.

 	**IMPORTANT** - The only protection mode currently supported by the Database service is MAXIMUM_PERFORMANCE.
+* `shape` - (Applicable when creation_type=NewDbSystem) The shape of the DB system to launch to set up the Data Guard association.
+The shape determines the number of CPU cores and the amount of memory available for the DB system.
+Only virtual machine shapes are valid shapes.
+If you do not supply this parameter, the default shape is the shape of the primary DB system.

+	To get a list of all shapes, use the [ListDbSystemShapes](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbSystemShapeSummary/ListDbSystemShapes) operation.
 * `subnet_id` - (Applicable when creation_type=NewDbSystem) The OCID of the subnet the DB system is associated with. **Subnet Restrictions:**
 	* For 1- and 2-node RAC DB systems, do not use a subnet that overlaps with 192.168.16.16/28